remix-run/remix/docs/tutorials/blog.md

 We also have an invariant for the post.
 We'll handle the `404` case better later.
 Keep going!

 Now let's get that markdown parsed and rendered to HTML to the page.
 There are a lot of markdown parsers, we'll use "marked" for this tutorial because it's really easy to get working.
-Please note that you will need to restart your server after installing.

 💿 Parse the markdown into HTML